getify/You-Dont-Know-JS/scope-closures/ch6.md

 It makes sense that functions define their own scopes.
 But why do we need blocks to create scopes as well?

-Software engineering articulates a fundamental discipline, typically applied to software security, called "The Principle of Least Privilege" (POLP, https://en.wikipedia.org/wiki/Principle_of_least_privilege).
-And a variation of this principle that applies to our current discussion is typically labeled as "Least Exposure" (POLE).
+Software engineering articulates a fundamental discipline, typically applied to software security, called "The Principle of Least Privilege" (POLP). [^POLP] And a variation of this principle that applies to our current discussion is typically labeled as "Least Exposure" (POLE).

 POLP expresses a defensive posture to software architecture: components of the system should be designed to function with least privilege, least access, least exposure.
 If each piece is connected with minimum-necessary capabilities, the overall system is stronger from a security standpoint, because a compromise or failure of one piece has a minimized impact on the rest of the system.